matematiflo/matematiflo/README.md

 - 🔭 I am a mathematician working in complex and real algebraic geometry.
 - 🌱 I am currently learning functional programming.
 - 👯 I am looking to collaborate on moduli spaces of Higgs bundles and homotopy type theory.
-- 🤔 I'm looking for help with any of the above.
+- 🤔 I am looking for help with all of the above.
 - 💬 Ask me about the Atiyah-Bott paper or the HoTT book.
 - 📫 How to reach me: take a look at my [personal webpage](https://matematiflo.github.io/).
 - 😄 Pronouns: he/him.